derekargueta/Android-Interview-Questions/README.md

 * Explain anonymous classes. [[info]](http://docs.oracle.com/javase/tutorial/java/javaOO/anonymousclasses.html)
 * Describe the differences between abstract classes and interfaces. [[info]](http://www.javaworld.com/article/2077421/learn-java/abstract-classes-vs-interfaces.html)
 * Explain what a Singleton class is and how to create one in Java [[info]](http://www.javaworld.com/article/2073352/core-java/simply-singleton.html)
+* Why should the equals() and hashCode() methods often be overridden together? [[info]](http://stackoverflow.com/questions/2265503/why-do-i-need-to-override-the-equals-and-hashcode-methods-in-java/2265637#2265637)
+* How do you properly override the equals() method?
+For example, what considerations should be taken when checking for equality? [[info]](http://www.geeksforgeeks.org/overriding-equals-method-in-java/)

 #### Data Structures
 * What are the use cases and differences of arrays and ArrayLists?